Asante Empire: Queen

-The queen or Ohenemaa was an important figure in Ashanti political systems.
-She was the most powerful female in the Empire.
+The queen or Ohenemaa was an important figure in Asante political systems.
+She was the most powerful female in the Empire, because the Ohene represents her or her family and is either her son or her sister's son.
+She has the power to be King, if she desires but would rather see her son or her maternal nephew(which is also considered her 2nd child in African culture).
 She had the prerogative of being consulted in the process of installing a chief or the king, as she played a major role in the nomination and selection.
 She settled disputes involving women and was involved in decision-making alongside the Council of elders and chiefs.
 Not only did she participate in the judicial and legislative processes, but also in the making and unmaking of war, and the distribution of land.

 Obirempon

 Successful entrepreneurs who accumulated large wealth and men as well as distinguished themselves through heroic deeds were awarded social and political recognition by being called "Abirempon" or "Obirempon" which means big men.
 By the eighteenth and nineteenth centuries AD, the appellation "Abirempon" had formalized and politicized to embrace those who conducted trade from which the whole state benefited.
 The state rewarded entrepreneurs who attained such accomplishments with Mena (elephant tail) which was the "heraldic badge" Obirempons had a fair amount of legislative power in their regions, more than the local nobles of Dahomey but less than the regional governors of the Oyo Empire.
 In addition to handling the region's administrative and economic matters, the obirempon also acted as the Supreme Judge of their jurisdiction, presiding over court cases.